-From the website to individual products, our brand is inconsistent.
-The underlying issues are like an iceberg: slightly visible from the surface, but the ramifications run much deeper than meets the eye.
+From the website to individual products, the brand was inconsistent.
+The underlying issues were like an iceberg: slightly visible from the surface, but the ramifications ran much deeper than meets the eye.

-As a result, customer satisfaction is dipping.
-Product development is losing velocity.
-Collaboration is difficult.
+As a result, customer satisfaction dipped.
+Product development was losing velocity.
+Collaboration was difficult.

 As part of my government tenure one of my remits was to establish a set of guidelines to help sustain a decent cadence for delivery.
 I was to provide a strategy to effectively manage the experience and the user interfaces.
 Being able to prototype faster meant we could validate and release more frequently.